yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Open each vault and validate that a backup of the VM has occurred.

     ![The screen shows 2 backup items from one of the vaults.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image109.png "Usage")

+    **Note**: Backup storage consumption may be 0 B if a backup has not occurred.
+The timing of backups is driven by the policy associated with the backup.
+Only one policy can be assigned to a virtual machine when using the Azure Backup Extension for Virtual Machines.

 3. To validate the SQL Server backup, open the Storage Account created earlier in the Azure portal and click **Blobs** -\> and then **backups**.
 If the backup has already completed, you will see the backup file in the container.